RadAlpaca11/MOF-canadarm-portfolio/index.md

 # Museum of Flight Internship: CANADARM living history activity

 ## Description
-Creating a living history activity at the [Museum of Flight](https://museumofflight.org/target=_blank), in Seattle, WA, to engage visitors to learn about the CANADARM (the robotic arm used to deploy, manipulate, and retrieve payload and astronauts) and the Mission Specialist astronaut role on the Space Shuttle missions.
+Creating a living history activity at the [Museum of Flight](https://museumofflight.org), in Seattle, WA, to engage visitors to learn about the CANADARM (the robotic arm used to deploy, manipulate, and retrieve payload and astronauts) and the Mission Specialist astronaut role on the Space Shuttle missions.

 ## Final product
 include document and pictures
-include pictues of graphic, and earlier pictures of graphic drafts as wsell
+include pictures of graphic, and earlier pictures of graphic drafts as well

 ## The need